ankit-sharma90/audio-tour/Tasks.md

     - theres too much padding on the sides

 #### Task 5: text to speech
-- use examples of good mobile web applications as inspiration
+- convert existing text into audio files
-- make the text readable
+- ensure approach allows for quick prototyping
-- ensure most important elements are above the scroll line
+- dont spend more than $10
-- ensure there is not too much padding
+- ensure the voices sound realistic

 #### Precommit checks
 ##### Precommit check 1: security issues